Alejogb1/job-board/blog-data/how-can-follower-notifications-be-implemented-in-ruby-on-rails-using-the-noticed-gem.md

 id: "how-can-follower-notifications-be-implemented-in-ruby-on-rails-using-the-noticed-gem"
 ---

-Alright, let's tackle this.
-I've definitely been down this road before, having built a fairly complex social feed system for a previous project that relied heavily on notifications.
+Alright,  I've definitely been down this road before, having built a fairly complex social feed system for a previous project that relied heavily on notifications.
 We opted for the `noticed` gem back then, and it proved to be a solid choice for managing those asynchronous updates.
 Let me walk you through the practicalities of implementing follower notifications, as we did.

 First off, `noticed` is not a magic bullet.
 It's a powerful tool, but you'll still need to structure your models and logic accordingly.
 The core concept is that some action (say, a user following another user) triggers a notification which gets delivered to the appropriate recipient.
 In the context of follower notifications, the "recipient" is the user being followed, and the trigger is the act of a different user initiating the follow action.